ai-atoms/milady-docs/src/contents/install/install_irene.rst

       ``mld_build`` and ``mld_install`` will be created by the installation procedure, whilst ``mld_testdir`` is a directory with tests that is not compulsory.

-3. Define in your environement the following ``bash`` function (can be added at the end of your ``${HOME}/.bashrc`` file)
+3. Define in your environment the following ``bash`` function (can be added at the end of your ``${HOME}/.bashrc`` file)

     .. code-block:: bash